-The Company provides guarantees to securities and futures clearinghouses and exchanges which meet the accounting definition of a guarantee under ASC 460, Guarantees Under the standard membership agreement, members are required to guarantee the performance of other members.
+The Company provides guarantees to securities and futures clearinghouses and exchanges which meet the accounting definition of a guarantee under ASC 460, Guarantees.
+Under the standard membership agreement, members are required to guarantee the performance of other members.
 Under the agreements, if another member becomes unable to satisfy its obligations to the clearinghouse, other members would be required to meet shortfalls.
 In the opinion of management, the Company's liability under these arrangements is not quantifiable and could exceed the cash and securities it has posted as collateral.
 However, the potential for the Company to be required to make payments under these arrangements is remote.
 Accordingly, no contingent liability is carried in the consolidated statement of financial condition for these arrangements.

 In connection with its retail brokerage business, the Company performs securities and commodities execution, clearance and settlement on behalf of its customers for whom it commits to settle trades submitted by such customers with the respective clearing houses.
-If a customer fails to fulfill its obligation, the Company must fulfill the customer's obligation with the trade counterparty.
+If a customer fails to fulfill its settlement obligations, the Company must fulfill those settlement obligations.
+No contingent liability is carried on the consolidated statement of financial condition for such customer obligations.